 After dropping my daughter at nursery the other day I visited a directly neighbouring drive-through Starbucks and bought a coffee to drink while sitting in the car and blankly staring through the windscreen at some bushes.
 I think that was allowed.
 In a vehicle next to me were two unmasked women with coffees, one of whom had arrived in a different vehicle.
 Colleagues, friends, possibly sisters.
 But likely rule-breaking again.
 A one-off, or a regular thing?

 There is a lot of grey.
 How far should you walk or run or cycle for your daily exercise?
 Large numbers of people drove significant distances to beauty spots over the holiday season.
-Pen y Fan mountain in mid Wales and Snowdonia in north Wales all saw many hiking visitors, apparently oblivious or uncaring to the rules.
+Pen y Fan mountain in mid Wales and Snowdonia in north Wales all saw many hiking visitors, apparently oblivious or uncaring of the rules.

 Unlike schools, nurseries are still open in England and Wales during the current lockdown and it remains the subject of debate.
 Is it essential for our daughter to be in nursery?
 Not really.
 Could we manage with her at home, as we do three days per week?
 Yes.
 Does it offer headspace from the constant care required by a toddler?
 Yes.
 Should we feel guilty or somehow bad?
 Dunno.